 The Real Cost of Disposable Protections

-Let's start by breaking down what disposable protections really cost.
-Unit price varies from $0.55 to $1.65 depending on brand and absorption level.
-A man with moderate incontinence uses an average of 3 to 5 protections per day.
+Start with what disposable products actually cost.
+Unit price runs from $0.55 to $1.65 depending on brand and absorbency level.
+A man managing moderate incontinence uses an average of 3 to 5 per day.

 - Daily cost: $1.65 to $8.25